0xVirtu4l/AgroSense/README.md

 🚧 **Under Development** 🚧

 AgroSense is currently in the development phase.
-We're continuously working on enhancing features, improving hardware designs, and refining the user interface to provide the best possible experience.

 ---

 ## Screenshots